 Adina Nelu playing the flute in group ACMG.
 Photo credit: Joe Stevenson.
 Permission for use from Adina Nelu

-Nelu, who lives in Swinton, was recently awarded with the Help Musicians UK ‘Do it Differently Fund’ and in February 2021 she was selected for the BFI Network x BAFTA Crew.
+The composer was recently made an award from the Help Musicians UK ‘Do it Differently Fund’ and in February 2021 she was selected for the BFI Network x Bafta Crew.

-According to the BAFTA website, the BFI Network x BAFTA Crew programme aims to “support the next generation of film, games and television talent through insights from BAFTA winners and nominees, and a community of peers and future collaborators.”
+The BFI Network x Bafta Crew programme aims to support the next generation of film, games and television talent through insights from Bafta winners and nominees, and a community of peers and future collaborators.

-“For instance, the other day we had a (virtual) round table discussion with Segun Akinola, the composer currently working on Doctor Who!
+She said: “For instance, the other day we had a (virtual) round table discussion with Segun Akinola, the composer currently working on Doctor Who.

 “Getting a glimpse into his creative process was an amazing learning experience, especially given that watching Doctor Who was one of the things that got me into film scoring years ago, when I was still an undergrad student in Bucharest.”

-How do you feel about being the only composer from the North West selected for the BAFTA crew?
-What your reaction to finding this out?
+She is the only composer from the North West selected for the Bafta crew.

-“It was really humbling for me to find out that I was the only composer from the North West selected for this.
-There are a lot of disarmingly talented and skilled people selected for this and being one of them is really inspiring, but also surreal!”
+She said: “It was really humbling for me to find out that I was the only composer from the North West selected for this.
+There are a lot of disarmingly talented and skilled people selected for this and being one of them is really inspiring, but also surreal.”

 Adina also worked on the feature film Huey.
-The film centres around a failing writer who is struggling with his rocky mental health and it is directed by Brenden Singh.
+The film centres on a failing writer who is struggling with his rocky mental health and it is directed by Brenden Singh.

-“Brenden, the director, found my work via Instagram and quickly emailed me the script and the brief.
-Huey is the second feature film I worked on and I was so excited that the brief took me in a completely different creative direction than my previous work!
+She said: “Brenden, the director, found my work via Instagram and quickly emailed me the script and the brief.
+Huey is the second feature film I worked on and I was so excited that the brief took me in a completely different creative direction than my previous work.

 View this post on Instagram